-With its graffiti-painted walls, vintage clothing stores, and second-hand bookshops nestled in the area’s streets, the Exarchia neighborhood has become known as Athens’ underground area.
+With graffiti-painted walls, vintage clothing stores, and second-hand bookshops in the area’s streets, the Exarchia neighborhood has become known as Athens’ underground area.

-Already since the 70s, the Exarchia district was a hangout for students, artists, musicians, and writers and some of them are now the neighborhood’s inhabitants.
+Since the 70s, the Exarchia district has been a hangout for students, artists, musicians, and writers; some are now the neighborhood’s inhabitants.

 Find a hotel in the Exarchia neighborhood through our official partner Booking.com.

-When you visit the Exarchia neighborhood and the weather is good, you will find an area in which people sit outside the colorful buildings sipping ouzo and eating meze dishes.
+When you visit the Exarchia neighborhood and the weather is good, you will find an area where people sit outside the colorful buildings sipping ouzo and eating meze dishes.

 The area is divided into Upper and Lower Petralona (Ano and Kato Petralona).

-While both parts of the area are worth to be explored, if you have to choose one then you should head directly to the upper side.
+While both parts of the area are worth exploring, if you have to choose one, you should head directly to the upper side.